Basque civil law: Law 7/2015, for familiar relations in case of separation or parents split

-Due to popular law making initiative in April de 12th, 2011, KIDETZA, Basque separated parents federation, filed upon the President of the Basque Parliament, the compulsory signatures that eventually became the Law/2015, for familiar relations in case of separation or parents split, best known as “shared parental custody law”.
+Due to popular law making initiative on 12 April 2011, KIDETZA, Basque separated parents federation, filed upon the President of the Basque Parliament, the compulsory signatures that eventually became the Law/2015, for familiar relations in case of separation or parents split, best known as “shared parental custody law”.

 The law's main goal is to defend the utmost interest of the children when their parents split, as well as to promote equality, according with the following milestones:

 1.- Parental co responsibility.
 That grants both members of the couple to equal participate in their children's care and education and decisions to be made.

 2.- The people not in full age are entitled to ask for shared parental custody.
 The children's right to live and grow with both parents after the former split, a living shared custody system, whereas any of the parents demand so, and unless that may be harmful for the child's interest.

 3.- The nonage person is entitled to regularly connect with the non custodial parent, and with both parents' external families.

 4.- Equality between men and women.
 To promote that relationships between men and women vary according to their children, during and after the couple split, are based on dialogue, mutual respect and equality.